This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

 If you want to see more of Tuscany, then make Florence your base.
 Or divide your time – if you have a week stay half of that in Florence, the other half in a villa in the countryside or a medieval hilltop town like Cortona.

 I have created a two-day itinerary for those that are time-poor, but I still recommend more time if possible.
-You can download yours by clicking the link below.

 By train, Florence is: